Taliban executes IS leader Abu Omar Khorasani one day after Afghanistan conquest

-KABUL: Afghan Taliban, on 16 August, killed the former head of the Islamic State (IS) in South Asia and the Far East, Abu Omar Khorasani, soon after their take control of the Afghan capital Kabul according to The Cradle.
+KABUL: Afghan Taliban, on 16 August, killed the former head of the Islamic State (IS) in South Asia and the Far East, Abu Omar Khorasani, soon after their take control of the Afghan capital Kabul.

 Khorasani who was also known as Zia ul-Haq, was taken from an Afghan government prison and executed.